WHAT CAN I EXPECT FROM A FOOD TOUR?

 Food tours are a fresh & new way of getting to know a city: It combines sampling delicious food and drinks (arguably one of the biggest parts of a country’s culture) with a fun way of meeting similar-minded people and also creates an easy and entertaining environment to find out more about both the city and country.
 Forget Schnitzel, pork roast or Sacher Torte – we’ll take you to Vienna’s finest restaurants and bars representing the “Neue Wiener Küche”: a lighter, more modern take on traditional Austrian and Viennese dishes.
 Because Vienna is best taken in on foot, this food tour is a walking one.
 Here's why our tour is a little different from others: We only feature 4 stops, and we sit down to have a delicious meal at 3 of them.
 This means there's no rushing you from market stalls to sample little bits and pieces here and there, but instead taking the time sit down and enjoy a lovely meal, chat, ask questions and enjoy a nice glass of wine.
 This is something we are quite famous for in Austria, actually: Our Gemütlichkeit.
 It's a way of life.
 Recently, one of our guests described our tour as a "progressive dinner with friends" on Tripadvisor, and we absolutely love that expression!
 We love meeting new people, hearing their stories and telling them interesting little tidbits about life in Vienna and Austria.

-Meet Thomas and Melinda: food-lovers, newlyweds, binge watchers and cat owners.
+Hi there!
+We're Melinda & Thomas: food lovers, new parents, binge watchers and cat owners.
 After touring most of South East Asia and going on countless food tours in the process, we pondered the question of actually starting our own food tour right here in our home town, Vienna/Austria.
 Both of us have a deep passion for food, and we're also big fans of that beautiful place we get to call home.
-So in April 2016, we decided to combine those 2 things and introduce visitors to the city and its delicious food & drink.
+So in 2016, we decided to combine those two things and introduce visitors to the city and its delicious food & drink.